Graph Homomorphisms via Vector Colorings: Introduction

-In Section~\ref{sec:SRGcomps} we give an algorithm for testing whether a 1-walk-regular graph is UVC.
-Our algorithm is based on Lemma~\ref{lem:uvctest}, which characterizes unique vector colorability in terms of the dimension spanned by a set of matrices constructed from the canonical vector coloring of a graph.
-Our algorithm has polynomial time complexity and appears to be very efficient in practice.
-We use this to perform a computational study on 73816 strongly regular graphs listed on Ted Spence's website that have integral eigenvalues.
-This gives a computational proof that 84\% of these graphs are UVC and therefore cores.
+Finally, in Section~\ref{sec:SRGcomps} we give an algorithm for testing whether a 2-walk-regular graph is a core.
+We apply this algorithm to $73816$ strongly regular graphs obtained from Ted Spence's webpage~\cite{Spence}, showing that $62168$ (approx.~$84\%$) of them are UVC, and therefore cores.

-\paragraph{Homomorphisms between graphs with $\chi_v(G)=\chi_v(H)$.} In Section~\ref{sec:equalchivec}, we study necessary and sufficient conditions for the existence of homomorphisms from $G$ to $H$ where $\chi_v(G)=\chi_v(H)$.
+\paragraph{Homomorphisms between graphs with $\chi_v(G)=\chi_v(H)$.} In Section~\ref{sec:equalchivec}, we study necessary and sufficient conditions for the existence of homomorphisms from $G$ to $H$ for a pair of graphs satisfying $\chi_v(G)=\chi_v(H)$.

+In Section \ref{sec:kneser} we focus on Kneser graphs.
+It is an open problem to determine all possible homomorphisms between Kneser graphs (e.g., see \cite[Problem 11.2]{G95}).
+On the positive side, using the Erd{\H o}s-Ko-Rado~Theorem, Stahl showed in~\cite{stahl} that if $n/r=n'/r'$, then $K_{n:r}\rightarrow K_{n':r'}$ if and only if $n'$ is an integer multiple of~$n$.
+As the condition $n/r=n'/r'$ is equivalent to $\chi_v(K_{n:r})=\chi_v(K_{n':r'})$, we are able to reprove this result using our approach.